Cicero: Personal life and family

 Although his marriage to Terentia was one of convenience, it is commonly known that Cicero held great love for his daughter Tullia.
 When she suddenly became ill in February 45 BC and died after having seemingly recovered from giving birth to a son in January, Cicero was stunned.
-"I have lost the one thing that bound me to life," he wrote to Atticus.
+He wrote to Atticus, "I have lost the one thing that bound me to life."
 Atticus told him to come for a visit during the first weeks of his bereavement, so that he could comfort him when his pain was at its greatest.
-In Atticus's large library, Cicero read everything that the Greek philosophers had written about overcoming grief, "but my sorrow defeats all consolation."
+In Atticus's large library, Cicero read everything that the Greek philosophers had written about overcoming grief but "my sorrow defeats all consolation".
 Caesar and Brutus, as well as Servius Sulpicius Rufus, sent him letters of condolence.

-Cicero hoped that his son Marcus would become a philosopher like him, but Marcus himself wished for a military career.
+Cicero hoped that his son Marcus would become a philosopher like him; however, Marcus himself wished for a military career.
 He joined the army of Pompey in 49 BC, and after Pompey's defeat at Pharsalus 48 BC, he was pardoned by Caesar.
-Cicero sent him to Athens to study as a disciple of the peripatetic philosopher Kratippos in 48 BC, but he used this absence from "his father's vigilant eye" to "eat, drink, and be merry."
+Cicero sent him to Athens to study as a disciple of the peripatetic philosopher Kratippos in 48 BC.
+In practice, he used this absence from "his father's vigilant eye" to "eat, drink, and be merry".
 After Cicero's death, he joined the army of the Liberatores but was later pardoned by Augustus.
 Augustus's bad conscience for having given in to Cicero's being put on the proscription list during the Second Triumvirate led him to aid considerably Marcus Minor's career.
 He became an augur and was nominated consul in 30 BC together with Augustus.
-As such, he was responsible for revoking the honors of Mark Antony, who was responsible for the proscription and could in this way take revenge.
+As such, he was responsible for revoking the honours of Mark Antony, who was responsible for the proscription and could in this way take revenge.
 Later he was appointed proconsul of Syria and the province of Asia.